Prelude in D minor (Oremus) No.35 (Lento) by Francisco Tarrega

 Notes

 Oremus (Latin for “Let us Pray”) is a short prelude in D minor by composer Francisco Tárrega.
-It is often preceded by its brother piece
+This is the final pieces by Tarrega.
+This piece was written on November 30th 1909 – nearly 2 weeks before Tarrega’s death (15 December).
+Oremus is often preceded by its brother piece Endecha and the two usually appear together as Endecha – Oremus.

 Tune Low E string to D (Drop D).
 9 Bars in Total.
 Repeat twice with conclude with different endings.
 Only 2 barre chords.
 Although played slowly, Left Fingering is important to economize the space between the chord transition.
 Prelude Oremus starts with the higher end of the guitar (10 fret) and concludes with the lower end of the neck.
 Although Tuned in Drop D, there is only 1 note that uses this string: the final note.
 Hardest Measures.
 Bar[3] and Bar[7].
 Prelude Oremus is predominately a left hand song, focus on landing the chords ahead of time.